uikit/uikit-site/docs/pages/scroll.md

 <a href="#my-id" uk-scroll="offset: 100"></a>
 ```

-Mind that UIkit detects if a sticky element like a sticky navbar is present and automatically adds the height as offset to the scroll target.
-If the `offset` option is set, the value is added up.
+If there is already an offset for a sticky element, the `offset` option is added up.

 ***